 "I continued to play on the left because I wanted to play first-team football, but I prefer playing as a striker and making runs behind the defence." admitted Scott.

 After his time at Tranmere, Scott moved to Stockport County under the bosman rule at the start of the 2001/02 season.
 A move that was made more appealing after Stockport boss Andy Kilner said he'd prefer to play him up front.
-However his stay at Edgeley Park was short-lived and just six-months after he signed for County, he joined Blackpool - this time on a...[Read more]
+However his stay at Edgeley Park was short-lived and just six-months after he signed for County, he joined Blackpool - this time o...[Read more]